MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/how-to-javascript-vector-index-query.md

 1. Select for "Vector Search in Azure Cosmos DB for NoSQL."

-1. Read the description of the feature to confirm you want to enroll in the preview.
+2. Read the description of the feature to confirm you want to enable it.

-1. Select "Enable" to enroll in the preview.
+3. Select "Enable" to turn on vector search in Azure Cosmos DB for NoSQL.

+> [!TIP]
+> Alternatively, use the Azure CLI to update the capabilities of your account to support NoSQL vector search.
+>
+> ```azurecli
+> az cosmosdb update \
+>      --resource-group <resource-group-name> \
+>      --name <account-name> \
+>      --capabilities EnableNoSQLVectorSearch
+> ```

 > [!NOTE]
-    > The registration request will be autoapproved, however it may take several minutes to take effect.
+> The registration request will be autoapproved, however it may take 15 minutes to take effect.

 ## Understand the steps involved in vector search